-- You Are Not Alone: To Tsukishima while the latter's dying.
+- You Are Not Alone: He refuses to leave Tsukishima's side when Tsukishima is dying.

 - You Have Outlived Your Usefulness: Ginjo intends to kill him when everything is all finished because his power is too dangerous and he's already served his purpose.
 This is why he didn't get an upgrade: Ginjo didn't want him getting any stronger than he already was.